 When flying to the US, travellers must fulfill all of the following as of November 8, 2021:

 - All WHO-approved vaccines are accepted.
 Mixed doses are accepted.

-- Present a negative COVID-19 test taken within three days of departure of the final leg of the journey.
+- Present a negative COVID-19 test taken within one day of departure of the final leg of the journey.

 - This can be an antigen or a PCR test.

 - Present a completed attestation form.